zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/shipments/introduction-to-shipments.md

 # Introduction to Shipments

-Create shipments first in the _Orders_ menu as part of processing an order.
-Once an order is processed, you are redirected to the _Shipments_ menu to complete order processing.
+Create shipments first in the _Orders_ menu as part of [processing an order](../orders/processing-an-order.md).
+Once an order is processed, you are redirected to the _Shipments_ menu to complete oder processing.

 Navigate to _Control Panel_ → _Commerce_ → _Orders_.
 Select an order that is ready to be shipped and click the _Create Shipment_ button.